 Price points aside, there’s an element of sustainable fashion that reeks of liberal worthiness.
 Yes, every little counts but boasting about how all your clothes are made from 100% organic cotton by single mums in western Africa while looking down your nose at people who shop in Primark isn’t really going to save the planet, is it.

 Hypotheses aside, though, the statistics that illustrate how we consume clothes now are really rather grim.
 They don’t point to a nation of empowered shoppers; quite the opposite.
-According to a survey by M&S and Oxfam, there are 3.6 billion clothes left unworn in the nation's wardrobes – that’s an average of 57 items per person – with an average of 16 items worn only once, and 11 still with the tags on.
+According to a report by sustainable thinking charity the Ellen MacArthur Foundation, British people are hoarding £46.7 billion of unworn clothing in their wardrobes at any one time.
+Last year, a survey by M&S and Oxfam, found that our nation's wardrobes hold 3.6 billion unworn clothes – that’s an average of 57 items per person – with an average of 16 items worn only once, and 11 still with the tags on.
 And one in 20 people has over 50 items in their wardrobe with the tags still on.
+At the rate that we are consuming fashion globally, fashion will account for one quarter of the world’s annual carbon budget by 2050.

 “This is not proof of a democratised fashion industry – this is evidence that fashion is now regarded as disposable – as a cheap commodity not worthy of our love or care,” says Dilys.
 And this is just how the people selling us clothes want it.
 “As humans, we are stimulated by novelty and curiosity but an overstimulation, running on adrenalin, is not healthy.
 We are undervaluing fashion.”